 Even with these challenges, Gatewood kept up a pace of 14 miles a day, often walking from sunrise to sunset, and regularly outpacing younger hikers on the trail.
 In the Southern states, local newspapers started picking up the story of the grandmother who was attempting to hike the trail's full length, and soon the Associated Press wrote a profile on her walk.
 As word spread, people across the country started following news reports about "Grandma Gatewood," tracking her progress along the trail.
 "Much of America was pulling for her," says Ben Montgomery, author of the best-selling book Grandma Gatewood's Walk. "[People were] clipping newspaper articles at kitchen tables and watching her traipse across the evening news on television, wondering whether she’d survive, this woman, in so mean a place."

 In 1955, after hiking for 146 days, Gatewood successfully became the first woman to complete the entire trail by herself in one season.
-She later returned to hike the trail again in 1960 and in 1963 at the end of 75, becoming the first person to ever hike the AT three times.
+She later returned to hike the trail again in 1960 and in 1963 at the age of 76, becoming the first person to ever hike the AT three times.
 She also hiked 2,000 miles (3,200 km) of the Oregon Trail from Missouri to Oregon, averaging 22 miles (35 km) a day, and she was instrumental in establishing the Buckeye Trail in her home state of Ohio.
 The Appalachian Trail Conference named her the oldest female thru-hiker.
 Gatewood's highly publicized descriptions of the poor conditions on the trail prompted improvements from the management of the trail; shelters were rebuilt and trails were cleared and re-marked.
 "Media coverage of her hike led to repairs and restoration of the trail," wrote Diana Reese in The Washington Post. "[She] may, indeed, have saved the trail from falling into ruin."

 Grandma Gatewood's various feats inspired people across the country to try hiking some of America's beautiful trails; today, an estimated two million people hike part of the Appalachian Trail every year and nearly 1,000 people a year attempt a thru-hike.
 She is also considered a pioneer of the ultralight backpacking movement, which emphasizes carrying the lightest and simplest gear possible for any trip.
 "Stop at local groceries and pick up Vienna sausages... most everything else to eat you can find beside the trail," the 83-year-old Gatewood advised those who wanted to follow in her footsteps.
 "And by the way those wild onions are not called 'Ramps'... they are 'Rampians' ... a ramp is an inclined plane."
 She also didn't think much of the latest ultralight hiking gear; instead, the highly practical hiking great-grandmother suggested: "make a rain cape, and an over the shoulder sling bag, and buy a sturdy pair of Keds tennis shoes."